ISVPlaybook/isvplaybook.github.io/_docs/Guides/transactable-saas-offer.md

 {: .note }
 Offers that include custom billing dimensions will only listed on the Azure Marketplace and not on AppSource.

-A live offer will look like as following in the Partner Center > Commercial Marketplace > Overview > Offer name page:
+A live offer will look like as following in the _Partner Center > Marketplace Offers > Your Offer_ page:

 Published SaaS Offer:
 ![Published SaaS Offer](/assets/images/PublishedSaaSOffer.png)